Summer Study Abroad - Textile Design

-- An assortment of black pens and pencils with different thicknesses and textures
+- An assortment of black drawing media – pens, pencils , oil pastels etc with different thicknesses and textures

-- You will be provided with all printing materials and fabric for initial sampling but we encourage you to bring a variety of different fabrics (approx 1m each) to experiment with
+- You will be provided with all printing materials and fabric for initial sampling but we encourage you to bring a variety of different fabrics (approximately 1m each) to experiment with

-Summer Study Abroad - Textile Design [PDF 303KB] course handbook.
+Summer Study Abroad - Textile Design (PDF 421KB) course handbook.